jonathanlie94/carousell-reddit-clone/README.md

 I tried many new libraries during this project and honestly had fun with it.
 React Router v4 introduced new concept that enables routes to be matched as components are rendered, and I find that really cool.
 I never used ImmutableJS in production before, but I think that it is probably the way to go in developing React apps with Redux.
 I did not manage to complete all the tests, but I would love to explore more on it in the future.

+Even though a nice webpage design is not needed, I feel that in order to showcase good practices on developing web apps in general, some degree of aesthetics and responsiveness is needed, which is why I took further steps to build a better looking website.
+It also proves how maintainable a code base is as it resembles a real-world app more closely in my opinion.

 There are still many things that can be improved upon!